PANT & BLACKWATER RESTORATION PLAN

-The Essex and Suffolk Rivers Trust (ESRT), with help from our partners Essex and Suffolk Water, the Environment Agency and the North Essex Farm Cluster, are running a large-scale project on the River Blackwater and Pant (a single river, the name of which changes around half way along its course).
+The Essex and Suffolk Rivers Trust (ESRT), with help from our partners Essex and Suffolk Water, the Environment Agency and the North Essex Farm Cluster, are running a large-scale project on the River Pant and Blackwater (a single river, the name of which changes around half way along its course).

-The project will be completed in two stages.
-Firstly, a fluvial audit is being conducted during the spring and summer of 2024 with a final report being produced in the late autumn.
-This report will then be used as the backbone to form a restortation plan for this river system, to be produced by the ESRT in early 2025.
+The project has been completed in two stages.
+Firstly, a fluvial audit (a detailed survey of the river) was conducted during 2024 with a final report being produced in the late autumn.
+This report has then been used as the backbone to form a restoration plan for this river system, being produced by the ESRT in spring 2025.

 Why target the Blackwater and Pant?